youness-marrakchi/node-passport-login-app/README.md

 A NodeJs / Passport App

 ## Things to do
-  - create a cluster and copy/paste the URI in "config/Keys.js"
+  - create a cluster (using atlas for example) and copy/paste the URI in "config/Keys.js"
   - **npm run dev** to start the server

 ## DEPENDENCIES